namshi/clusterjs/README.md

 ## Usage

-Suppose you have an app running on a `index.js` file, you can simply decide to start it with clusterjs:
+Suppose you have an app running on an `app.js` file, you can simply decide to start it with clusterjs:

 ```